Altinn/altinn-studio/README.md

 An early test version of Altinn Studio is available at https://altinn.studio.

-Use the [documentation](https://docs.altinn.studio/) to get started using Altinn Studio.
+Use the [documentation](https://docs.altinn.studio/) to get started using Altinn.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
+# test
 1. [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2#sdk-2.2.105)
 2. [Node.js](https://nodejs.org) (Version 10.*)
 3. Newest [Git](https://git-scm.com/downloads)